navgurukul/chanakya/README.md

 ### `--questionType english/mcq`
 using this flag you can select which type of test you want to seed and stored questions in DB.

+### `--addAllQuestionsAndPassages`
+using this flag you can add all new questions and passages.

 ### Running the Script

 Here is how you can run the script.
 The script needs to be run from the root of the project.